-Santa Rosa CA Dentist, Matthew R. Anderson, DMD, MSD, in some cases uses bone grafting to prepare you for dental implants.
-Santa Rosa Office Phone Number Call us today at Santa Rosa Office Phone Number 707-526-3303 to make an appointment.
+Santa Rosa Dentist, Matthew R. Anderson, DMD, MSD, offers bone grafting for implants.
+For more information, please give us a call at Santa Rosa Dental Office 707-526-3303.

 After tooth extraction, if the walls of the socket are very thick, they will usually fill naturally with bone in two to three months.
 However, when the walls of your socket are very thin (such as in your upper and lower front teeth), this type of healing will not be as predictable.
 In these situations, a bone graft is often placed at the time of tooth extraction to help your body fill in the empty socket with bone.
 This step will maintain the width and volume of bone you will need for implant placement several months later.

 There may be inadequate bone for implant placement if your tooth was removed many years ago and your bony ridge is extremely thin.
 In this case, a bone graft can be placed next to the thin bone and allowed to heal for up to six months.
 After the graft has fused to your pre-existing bone, the ridge will be re-entered and the implant placed.
 Bone grafting is usually a relatively comfortable office procedure.
 Many different bone-grafting materials are available, including your own bone.